 - side effects from western medicine intervention

-The focus is on the individual not the illness, and all symptoms are seen in relation to each other.
+The focus is on the individual, and all symptoms are seen in relation to each other.

 Acupuncture focuses on treating the individual as a whole, making it a complete holistic health care system.
 Therefore, it can be effective for a wide range of conditions if not all.
 Treatments involve the insertion of very fine needles into specific points along the meridian channels on the body to affect the flow of your body’s Qi (vital energy).
 In a nut shell, acupuncture is a way to stimulate the body’s natural healing abilities.